kstenschke/referencer-plugin/README.md

 ## What does it do?

-The plugin implements an additional list of code-completion suggestions into the editor, taken from various contexts, such as: opened file(s), selection and caret position in the editor, date and time and more.
+The plugin implements an additional list of code-completion suggestions into the editor, taken from various contexts, such as: the opened file(s), selection and caret position in the editor, date and time and more.

 When evoking the referencer plugin, a list of reference items, taken from the current contexts, is opened.
 The references can be inserted into the current document or copied to the clipboard.

-Additionally the plugin provides an option to navigate to bookmarked lines in the current file.
+Additionally, the plugin provides an option to navigate to bookmarked lines in the current file.
 The context menu of the bookmarks list allows to remove all bookmarks in the current file.